Census 2011 questions and answers

-Below we provide answers to basic questions in relation to the 2011 Census and the role of DPCD.
-If you have a particular question that is not found below, please Contact Us.
+Below we provide answers to basic questions in relation to the 2011 Census and the role of the Department of Planning and Community Development (DPCD).
+If you have a particular question that is not found below, please contact us.

 What is a Census?